route4me/route4me-curl/Route4MeDynamics/README.md

 ## Excel Add-in for Dynamics CRM

-You can install Dvart Excel Add-in for Dynamics CRM (it's commercial), which allows you to connect Microsoft Excel to Microsoft Dynamics CRM, quickly and easily load data from Dynamics CRM to Excel, instantly refresh data in an Excel workbook from Dynamics CRM, edit these data, and save them back to Dynamics CRM.
+You can install Devart Excel Add-in for Dynamics CRM (it's commercial), which allows you to connect Microsoft Excel to Microsoft Dynamics CRM, quickly and easily load data from Dynamics CRM to Excel, instantly refresh data in an Excel workbook from Dynamics CRM, edit these data, and save them back to Dynamics CRM.
 It enables you to work with Dynamics CRM contacts, accounts, opportunities, leads, products, and other objects like with usual Excel worksheets.

 Together with Route4MeExcelAddIn, this add-in enables effectively integrate MS Dynamics data in the Route4Me system.

-There is another considarable Dynamics Excel add-in: [Microsoft Dynamics Office Add-in](https://appsource.microsoft.com/en-us/product/office/WA104379629?src=office&corrid=6f9547f6-4990-4c70-9b67-d9db94437cdd&omexanonuid=8dbb7a5b-1220-475c-9b48-d59f97f3f248&referralurl=).
-It is free but it is for Ms Dynamics 365.
+There is another considerable Dynamics Excel add-in: [Microsoft Dynamics Office Add-in](https://appsource.microsoft.com/en-us/product/office/WA104379629?src=office&corrid=6f9547f6-4990-4c70-9b67-d9db94437cdd&omexanonuid=8dbb7a5b-1220-475c-9b48-d59f97f3f248&referralurl=).
+It is free but it is for MS Dynamics 365.

 ## Export data from MS Dynamics to Excel and consume it by Route4MeExcelAddIn